kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

   // Define the maximum number of entries to return in the response.
   Limit uint64 `json:"limit"`

-  // Defines the start of the block index in the response.
+  // Defines the start of the block index (in bytes).
-  Offset uint64 `json:"offset"`
+  OffsetBytes uint64 `json:"offsetBytes"`
 }

 // VolumeSnapshotDeltaStatus is the status for a VolumeSnapshotDelta resource